dmlc/dgl/tools/README.md

 `change_etype_to_canonical_etype.py` is a tool that helps you convert etypes to canonical_etypes in a partition configuration file, and it overwrites the original file on disk.

-### When to Use
-While the format of edge type will be changed from single string ``str`` to string triplet ``str:str:str`` in the future, old partition configuration files still have ``str`` as the key of `etypes` and `edge_map`.
-This change will lead to errors in the process of loading partitions.
-To fill in the gap, we provide this tool to help users do the conversion.

 ### Sample Usage

 ```